nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     * `list` : Lists all owners and pets.

-    * `owner i/S0000001I n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25` : Adds a contact named `John Doe` to PawPatrol.
+    * `owner i/T1234567J n/Jeff Miller p/98765432 e/jeff@example.com a/311, Holland Ave 1, #22-25` : Adds a contact named `Jeff Miller` to PawPatrol.

     * `delete o3` : Deletes the 3rd owner shown in the current list.

-    * `link o1 t/p1` : Links 1st owner shown to 1st pet shown.
+    * `link o6 t/p1` : Links 6th owner shown to 1st pet shown.

     * `clear` : Deletes all owners and pets in PawPatrol.
+(You are recommended to do this before using this app in your clinic).

     * `exit` : Exits the app.